 Who does buy-to-let conveyancing?

 We would recommend using a conveyancing solicitor to carry out the buy-to-let legal process on your behalf.
 If you aren’t buying with a mortgage it is possible to do it yourself but it is difficult and time-consuming.
-Find out how to find the right conveyancer for you.

 The buy to let conveyancing process

 There are several important legal stages in buying an investment property: